pism/pism/examples/ross/README.md

 Ross flow model example
 =================

 This example demonstrates regional modeling of ice shelves.
-We do only one-time step, a "diagnostic run" to compute the flow velocity of the floating ice.
 This example is an update of the EISMINT-Ross intercomparison experiment (below), using more recent data, a 5km data set for the entire Antarctic ice sheet.
-This example can be modified to build diagnostic models of any Antarctic ice shelf.
+This example can be modified to build models of any Antarctic ice shelf, both diagnostic (ice thickness prescribed, one short time step) or prognostic (ice thickness evolution), computing flow velocity of the floating ice.

 These publications show the results of PISM applications to Antarctic ice shelves:
 * T. Albrecht, A. Levermann (2012).  *Fracture field for large-scale ice dynamics*.
 Journal of Glaciology 58 (207), 165--176.